-Light In The Attic reissue a haunting folk album from Eric Caboor and David Kaufman.
+Light In The Attic are releasing a haunting folk compilation – Songs From Suicide Bridge – featuring the compositions of Eric Caboor and David Kaufman.
 The duo released Greetings From Suicide Bridge in 1984 and today it will deservedly find a new audience.
 It provides an insight into the sleazy, dysfunctional life of the Hollywood scene, while also painting introspective portraits of outsider life and personal day-to-day struggles.
 The pair cite influences such as Bob Dylan, Joni Mitchell and Randy Newman in their work, but have recorded their own distinctive songs that resonate strongly.

 This is a fantastic album of hidden depth that is further revealed listen after listen.
 The songs are crafted with engaging narratives, the musicianship is refined and has been recorded expertly.
 The morbid title should certainly not dissuade listeners from embarking on an LP with an evocative sense of environment and atmosphere.
 These are timeless recordings.